-No. Only applicants who have already been assessed as academically suitable, and as falling within an appropriate research area, can be considered for funding, which requires a formal online application:
+No. Only applicants who have been assessed as academically suitable, and as falling within an appropriate research area, can be considered for funding.
+This requires a formal online application via:

-However, if you do not receive a further, funded offer, acceptance of this offer means you are intending to come as a self-funding student (see below).
+However, if you do not receive a further, funded offer, please be aware: acceptance of this offer means you intend to come as a self-funding student (see below).

 Again, this depends on the funding scheme.
-In general we should be able to inform you about funding by May; wherever possible, earlier information will be provided.
-Often we have a reserve list for funding in case some applicants do not accept our offer, in which case the final funding decision may be in July or August.
+Usually we hope to be able to let you know by May (earlier if possible).
+Often we have a reserve list for funding.
+If you are on the reserve list, the final funding decision may not be until July or August.

-I have received a funding offer from another University before hearing from you.
+I have received a funding offer from another University.
 What should I do?

 My potential supervisor has told me I will get funding.
 Is that official?

-No. Your supervisor may be able to advise you about what to expect, but only the formal offer letter from the University outlining your funding is official.
-You should ask your supervisor to contact the Informatics Graduate School to request that this letter is issued.
+No. Your supervisor may be able to advise you about what to expect, but the only official notification is a formal offer letter from the University which outlines your funding.

 Can I come as a self-funded student and assume I will find funding once I arrive?

-No. When you accept a self-funded place, you are agreeing to fully cover the costs of your study, which are clearly set out in advance, from your own resources.
+No. When you accept a self-funded place, you are agreeing to cover the full costs of your study from your own resources.

-There are some sources of funding for which existing students are eligible, and you will be encouraged to apply for these where appropriate, but you should not rely on success in obtaining such funding to continue your study.
+There are some sources of funding for which existing students are eligible, and you will be encouraged to apply for these where appropriate, but you can't rely on success in obtaining such funding to continue your study.